 The only issue that we’ve ever run into is finding a carrier that will fit dad, as well as me.
 He’s got much a much broader figure than I do so we had to one for me and one for him.
 One possible solution for this would be using a carrier rental service, as you could buy a carrier for the parent who will be carrying your baby the most and then rent one for when the other parent intends to carry the baby from time to time.
 Obviously, if you plan to share the carrying more evenly, then you may need to have two carriers all of the time.
 If you find yourself having the same issue as us, then check out this article on the Best Baby Carrier For Dad 2020.

-Here are my top ten reason why baby (and child) wearing is awesome!
+Here are my top ten reasons why baby wearing is becoming the go-to choice!

 1. Babies Feel Safe and Secure